rescript-lang/rescript-vscode/CONTRIBUTING.md

 ### Change the Grammar

+The _real_ source of truth for our grammar is at https://github.com/rescript-lang/rescript-sublime.
+We port that `sublime-syntax` grammar over to this weaker TextMate language grammar for VSCode and the rest.
+There are some subtle differences between the 2 grammars; currently we manually sync between them.

 - Modify `grammars/rescript.tmLanguage.json`.

 For more grammar inspirations, check:
 - [TypeScript's grammar](https://github.com/microsoft/TypeScript-TmLanguage/blob/a771bc4e79deeae81a01d988a273e300290d0072/TypeScript.YAML-tmLanguage)
 - [Writing a TextMate Grammar: Some Lessons Learned](https://www.apeth.com/nonblog/stories/textmatebundle.html)

 ## Editor Diagnostics

 They should be synced in from `lib/bs/.compiler.log` build.
 Don't take them from other places.